Codicils in Virginia

 Although it is legally permissible to have multiple codicils, having more than one may result in confusion.
 The more alterations a person has, the more difficult it will be for the person reviewing these documents to clearly decipher final wishes.

 If a person would like to make several changes to their will or avoid the potential confusion a change may cause, it is worthwhile to simply execute a new cohesive will.
 After they execute a codicil, a person should keep this document stored with their will.
-A person’s will and any associated codicils in Virginia may need to be filed together with the court upon their death.
+A person’s will and any associated codicils in NoVa may need to be filed together with the court upon their death.

 You may revoke a codicil at any time prior to your death.
 However, it will remain legally effective until such time as you chose to revoke it.
 You can revoke it by physically destroying the original document.
 Physical destruction is accomplished when the document is torn up, burned, etc., either by the testator or by someone in the testator’s presence at their direction.
 An alteration can also be revoked in writing when a testator properly executes a subsequent will or codicil that revokes all prior codicils.